 Systèmes de Communication

 © EURECOM.
 Personal use of this material is permitted.
-The definitive version of this paper was published in Submitted to ICLR 2021, 9th International Conference on Learning Representations, 4-8 May 2021, Virtual Conference, Submitted on 27 November 2020 on ArXiV and is available at :
+The definitive version of this paper was published in Submitted on ArXiV, 27 November 2020 and is available at :

 PERMALINK : https://www.eurecom.fr/publication/6423